94fcna95/3SLS-surveydata/README.md

 The main research uses the **China General Social Survey (CGSS) 2006** microdata.

+**Copyright Notice:** The original CGSS data cannot be included in this repository due to copyright restrictions.

 **Data Access:**
 1. Visit the [CGSS website](http://www.chinagss.org)
 2. Request access to the 2006 wave microdata
 3. Place the CGSS data file in the `Data/` directory
 4. Update the file path in `Example_Meritocracy.R`

-**Copyright Notice:** The original CGSS data cannot be included in this repository due to copyright restrictions.

-### Teaching Example: Synthetic Labor Data

-For the labor economics teaching example, synthetic data is generated automatically:

-**`Examples/labor_data_generator.R`** creates a synthetic dataset that:
-- Replicates realistic labor market relationships
-- Demonstrates proper structure for 3SLS systems
-- Preserves meaningful correlations
-- Is freely distributable and publicly available
-- Requires no external data files

 ### Using Synthetic CGSS-like Data